 Therefore, for these retailers, frequently, improving their merchandising Strategy is as simple as putting a structured and intentional plan behind their actions.
 With that being said, to truly succeed with retail merchandising, a strategy isn’t enough.

 It’s just one side of the coin.
 In order to know; if your tactics are working or not, you’ll also want to have a measurement system in place.
-That is where granular sales and inventory tracking come into play.
+Thus, that is where granular sales and inventory tracking come into play.

 The Difference Between Retail Strategy and Merchandising Strategy